oxinabox/oxinabox.github.io/_posts/2021-02-08-AD-truncation-error.md

 but it won't have one for every novel system you approximate.
 E.g. for things defined in terms of differential equation solutions or other iterative methods.

-We can define in our toy AD at the start this custom primative via:
+We can define in our toy AD at the start this custom primitive via:
 ```julia
 function my_sin(x::Dual)
     return Dual(my_sin(primal(x)), partial(x) * my_cos(primal(x)))